CodeYourFuture/GitHomeworkFixErrors/homework.md

 What is a Pull Request?

-When you send a file over the internet
+it is a way of submitting your work, specific to Github

 ## Question 12

 What is the Git History log?

-It lets you see into the future
+It lets you see into the past actions performed on Github

 ## Question 13